 by Patti Mangan

-Now in late summer 2007, our press group is tucked in Padre Canyon, one of 90 dramatic canyons of Lake Powell.
-The girls have collected in the Jacuzzi, sipping chilled champagne while the chefs prepare dinner below in the gourmet kitchen.
+Now in late summer, our press media group is tucked into Padre Canyon, one of 90 dramatic canyons of Lake Powell.
+The girls have collected in the jacuzzi, sipping chilled champagne while the chefs prepare dinner below in the gourmet kitchen.
 Music from the sound system is bouncing lightly off the cliff walls.
-To cool off from the heat of the Jacuzzi we take turns plunging down the waterslide from the second-level deck as the sun slips behind the cliffs and the first stars begin to appear.
+To cool off from the heat we take turns plunging down the waterslide from the second-level deck as the sun slips behind the cliff walls and the first stars begin to appear.
 It’s heaven and it’s effortless.
 This ain’t your Aunt Annie’s houseboat.

 On a rare invite our group spent three days checking out Lake Powell highlights with Steve Ward, famous for his knowledge of the lake and the people who have formed a livelihood on it.
 Our base home, a custom-built 75-foot luxury houseboat, the Odyssey, is anchored on the sandy beach, complete with two deluxe wet bars, a wide screen TV, a home theater system with surround sound and a satellite tracking-system.
 The kitchen has granite countertops and state-of-the art appliances including a dishwasher, microwave, and air conditioning.
 Five staterooms, one with a queen-sized bed and a TV.
 Two bathrooms.
 This lux experience shatters my reality about houseboats.
 We are all grown up now!